google-code-export/flowplayer-core/flowplayer/trunk/README.txt

 - #363 silent seek and force to seek to a keyframe or else video frame will not display initially when paused.
 - #375 clearing the event listeners when adding new video displays prevents new events being added when the playlist is replaced.
 - #391 add message argument to connection failure callback required by some connection providers.
+- #363 add overridable pause to frame for different seek functionality between http and rtmp.

 3.2.7
 -----